 Subscription

-Signing up for Noom starts with a long questionnaire but it’s easy once you get past the questionnaire.
-Noom’s programs are personalized for you, which is great.
-But it also means that you have to answer a lot of questions before you get started.
+Signing up for Noom starts with a long questionnaire, but it’s easy once you get past it.
+Due to this questionnaire, Noom can personalize its programs for each individual’s needs, so don’t take it lightly.
+You may have to answer a lot of questions before you get started, but it’s worth it.

 How to Sign Up for Noom